Rehab19/my-python-workshop/hands-on-flask-01-hello-world-app-on-ec2-linux2/flask-04-creating-rest-api-on-ec2-linux2/README.md

 - Push all the files to remote repo `clarusway-python-workshop` on GitHub.

-## Part 3 - Deploying the REST API Implementation with Flask Server on Amazon Linux 2 EC2 Instance
+## Part 3 - Deploying the REST API Implementation with Flask Server on Amazon Linux 2 EC2 Instance:

 - Launch an Amazon EC2 instance using the Amazon Linux 2 AMI with security group allowing SSH (Port 22) and HTTP (Port 80) connections.